Team: Advisory teams

-Advisory teams make suggestions about a final product (Devine, 2002).
+Advisory teams make suggestions about a final product.
 For instance, a quality-control group on an assembly line would be an example of an advisory team: they may examine the products produced and make suggestions about how to improve the quality of the items being made.
 A product reaches the final stage and is put for sales after getting approved by the advisory teams.
 The advisory team consists of experts who possess extraordinary skills.

 Command team

 The goal of the command team is to combine instructions and to coordinate action among management.
-In other words, command teams serve as the "middle man" in tasks (Devine, 2002).
+In other words, command teams serve as the "middle man" in tasks.
 For instance, messengers on a construction site, conveying instructions from the executive team to the builders, would be an example of a command team.

 Executive team

-An executive team is a management team that draws up plans for activities and then directs these activities (Devine, 2002).
+An executive team is a management team that draws up plans for activities and then directs these activities.
 An example of an executive team would be a construction team designing blueprints for a new building, and then guiding the construction of the building using these blueprints.

 Project teams

 A team used only for a defined period of time and for a separate, concretely definable purpose, often becomes known as a project team.
 This category of team includes negotiation-, commission- and design-team subtypes.
 In general, these types of teams are multi-talented and composed of individuals with expertise in many different areas.
 Members of these teams might belong to different groups, but receive assignment to activities for the same project, thereby allowing outsiders to view them as a single unit.
 In this way, setting up a team allegedly facilitates the creation, tracking and assignment of a group of people based on the project in hand.
 The use of the "team" label in this instance often has no relationship to whether the employees work as a team.

 Lundin and Soderholm define project teams as a special case in the more general category of temporary organizations which also includes task forces, program committees, and action groups.
-All of these are formed to ``make things happen``.
+All of these are formed to "make things happen".
 This emphasis on action leads to a demarcation between the temporary organization and its environment.
 The demarcation is driven by four interrelated concepts (the four T's):